oasis-tcs/odata-specs/docs/odata-csdl-json/odata-csdl-json.md

 The value of `$Precision` is a number.

-Absence of `$Precision` means arbitrary precision.
+Absence of `$Precision` means unspecified precision both for decimal and temporal properties.
 :::

 ::: {.varjson .example}